One New Change: Location

 One New Change lies entirely within Bread Street ward.
 Its name derives from the road running between it and St Paul's, itself a post-War creation, replacing a much older street called Old Change.
 It is bounded by Cheapside to the north, Bread Street to the east, Watling Street to the south, and New Change to the west.
 Within the centre, the north–south arcade is called Cheapside Passage and the east–west arcade is New Change Passage.

 The shopping centre is located in an area of London's historic nucleus that was widely known for its retail – 'Cheapside' being Old English for "market-place" – and many of the roads around One New Change are named after the produce once sold in the area, such as Poultry, Honey Lane, Milk Street and Bread Street.

 Design

 The principal architect for the One New Change development was the French architect Jean Nouvel.
 The development also features high-profile interiors by Tom Dixon for the on-site restaurant Barbecoa, which was replaced by Ivy Asia in November 2019.

 Tenants

 Sixty shops and restaurants are located in One New Change, including a number of large high-street retailers.
 A barbecue restaurant and butcher called Barbecoa was a joint-venture by Jamie Oliver and Adam Perry-Lang.
 It was replaced by Ivy Asia in November 2019.

 The shopping centre is open seven days a week, which is notable as in recent times most shops and restaurants in the City have been closed at the weekends.
 A Gordon Ramsay restaurant and bar named Bread Street Kitchen opened at One New Change in September 2011.

+Public art

+The centre is the location of a 40-foot sculpture of a rusty nail by artist Gavin Turk, officially unveiled in 2012.
+The Guardian's art critic Jonathan Jones described the sculpture as "modest and humorous", with Turk explaining that he saw it as "a nostalgic thing because I don't think there's a nail in that entire building."